Electronics - Noise Cancellation

 I also mentioned that a circuit design that charge injection (fixed pattern noise) can, to some extent, be used to cancel noise.
 Noise cancellation may be applied to remove fixed pattern or thermal noise, but this approach will add random noise.
 I have included some specific examples.
 These examples are not real, but the methods are used.

 The picture right is a Hamamatsu N-MOS linear image sensor.
-It is a scientific quality linear image sensor similar to the commodity CCD linear image sensor used in bar code readers.
-There are two outputs, they are; pixel recharging current (pulse) from the image sensor and the other output is; dummy image sensor recharge current.
-The dummy signal is subtracted from the image signal to remove clocking noise and thermal noise.
-There is a design consideration whether you use the noise cancellation dummy video output or not, this approach is likely to add random noise?
+(Self Scanned Array as opposed to the Charge Coupled Device type) Is a scientific quality linear image sensor similar to the commodity CCD linear image sensor used in bar code readers.
+There are two outputs, they are; pixel recharging current (pulse) from the Active Video and the other output is; Dummy Video recharge current.
+The Dummy signal is subtracted from the Active signal to remove clocking noise and thermal noise.
+There is a design consideration whether you use the noise cancellation dummy video output or not, this approach will add random noise, but looks very much better.

-These linear image sensors do not use a CCD, but the photo diodes and dummy diode are connected to two buses in turn as it is clocked.
+These linear image sensors do not use a CCD, but the photodiodes and dummy diode are connected to two buses synchronised and read out each pixel in turn as it is clocked.
 They are N-MOS can work with very high light levels and then achieve a very wide dynamic range, of 65,000:1 I think?
 It can be read in at a low data rate and still have a fair dynamic range and better light sensitivity.
 These are not the companies highest performing CMOS type.

 A Toshiba CCD linear image sensor will work with much lower light level, higher temperature but depending on the clocking rate may have a dynamic range of up to 500:1.
-For example TCD1304 I've paired consecutive photo diodes to remove any odd/even diode non-uniformity, although the parts are very accurately made.
+For example TCD1304, I've paired consecutive photo diodes to remove any odd/even diode non-uniformity, although the parts are very accurately made.
+This turned out to be a very good part and a could work to 120'C the performance would be poor, but the chip would not of cause be harmed.

 Reticon P-MOS and Fairchild CCD developed the first of these two types of image sensor in about 1970.
-Others were also developed in the UK at this time.
+Others were also developed in the UK at this time, such as by IPL.
 The Reticon P-MOS linear image sensors had a four phase clock and I averaged four pixels in order to remove fixed pattern noise and once again the dummy video signal was not used, but a dark, reference and signal level chopped light system was used.
+Reticon also briefly made an N-MOS part similar to the Hamamatsu but operated up to a higher 85'C. The Fairchild CCD image sensor did not have a separate Charge Coupled Device but used the photo pixels as the CCD, so it would have been necessary to clock the image out quickly to minimise the image smearing.

 Older circuits tended to have low component count, particularly very few active components but use elegant design for noise cancellation that would have required a lot of work to optimise the circuit.
 I have illustrated with some valve circuits below, but a modern two transistor push-pull output or differential input is better and does not require so much component tuning, e.g. component matching;

 The radio frequency valve amplifier show above has a screening mesh (pins 2 and 7) in addition any mains 50Hz coupled from the heater supply is cancelled by setting the potentiometer VR1 (it is called a hum dinger).
-Input and output resistors R2, R3 represent transformer windings circuit impedance normally with this radio frequency valve.
-(AL-0010-01A).
+C2 ensures that Grid 2 is held stiffly and does not act as an anode introducing miller capacitance, the amplification of the inter-electrode capacitance.

 -----------------------------------------------------------------------------------------------------